zhengjunyao-work/arc24/docs/modeling/Iteration_18_submission_models.md

 - [ ] Do we see improvements when increasing LoRA rank?
 128 better than 32, 512 is better than 128?
 Whole model?
 - [ ] Verify that I can use a 512 lora model in the submission without additional changes
 - [ ] Do we see improvements when training with RE-ARC?
+- [ ] Is it beneficial to use a bigger number of predictions?
+F.e.
+256